-You’ll find all your grooming basics at the dollar store including deodorant, toothbrushes, toothpaste, shaving cream, bar soap and body wash.
+You’ll find all your grooming basics here, including deodorant, toothbrushes, toothpaste, shaving cream, bar soap and body wash.
 And don’t be surprised if you see recognizable brand names.
 Dollar stores often buy excess inventory of limited edition or seasonal scents and packaging.

 Other dollar store do’s: Picture frames, plastic storage containers, boxed movie theater candy and hair accessories like ponytail holders and barrettes.